gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 INFO:root:Command sent successfully
 ```

 We then wait a few seconds and repeat the above procedure to set the shutter off.
-This time we use the following
+This time we use the
-URL:
+following URL:

 ```python
 url = GOPRO_BASE_URL + f"/gopro/camera/shutter/stop"
 ```

+{% warning %}
-{% warning The shutter can not be set on if the camera is encoding or set off if the camera is not encoding.
+The shutter can not be set on if the camera is encoding or set off if the camera is not encoding.
 An
-attempt to do so will result in an error response. %}
+attempt to do so will result in an error response.
+{% endwarning %}

 ## Set Setting